navythenerd/awesome-hammerspoon-framework/README.md

   ```
     local mod = {}

-    mod.namespace = "myfirstmod" -- Is used for mounting your mod into core.mod, so every module is accessibly through core.mod.<namespace>
+    mod.namespace = "myfirstmod" -- Is used for mounting your mod into core.mod, so every module is accessibly through ahf.mod.<namespace>
-    mod.dependencies = {'stdlib', <foo>, <bar>, ...} -- Dependency list, these dependencies are mounted by the core, only necessary if your extension needs some libs (E.g. stdlib is used for getRandomString() function)
+    mod.dependencies = {'std', <foo>, <bar>, ...} -- Dependency list, these dependencies are mounted by ahf, only necessary if your extension needs some libs (E.g. std is used for getRandomString() function)

     function mod.foo()
       hs.alert.show('foo triggered')